 A very important event for needle workers occurred in the 16th century.
 Queen Elizabeth encouraged the improvement of book production.
 Many books were printed using wood cut illustrations of plants and animals.
 In 1548 one of the first embroidery pattern books was printed in England.
 Thomas Geminus engraved the plates on copper and the book was entitled Moryssche & Damaschin renewed and increased very profitable for Goldsmiths and Embroiderers.
 It featured arabesque designs and was quickly popular among Blackwork embroiderers.
 Other books began to be published illustrating the strange flora and animals English traders and explorers were discovering in the new world.
 By the 18th century Blackwork started to fall out of use and never really got established in America.

 Fabric – Because the patterns are often geometric patterns, the fabric must have a precise even weave.
 Blackwork can be worked on any even weave fabric from a 14-count Aida to a 36-count Edinburgh.
 It is up to you!
 Hardanger fabric is an excellent choice as it is firm and easy to count.
 Here are several category links to some excellent fabrics:

 Threads – Blackwork is a traditionally done in a monochromic theme so the thread and fabric need to contrast.
 Several sources suggest using one strand of thread so it will lay flat.
 If a thicker line is desired, change to a thicker thread or double your threads (working with more than two threads together is not recommended as flatness and smoothness of threads is much more difficult to control).
-I pulled several books and patterns to see what the designers suggest and it appears you are only limited by your imagination.
+When referencing several designers and what they suggest, it appears you are only limited by your imagination.
 Some of their recommendations are (click on the links to view our categories):